jordanblake03/Full-Stack----Trivia-game/README.md

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Instructions:
+In order to actually run this trivia game you need to do a few things first, -Download and install Node.js
+-In the File titled "App.tsx", open the integrated terminal -In the integrated terminal, you need to run a few commands The commands are as follows:
+Npm i
+Npm run dev
+Click on the local-host link and it should be good to go!

 Description: This is a trivia game I made using react

 here is a photo of my website: ![image](https://github.com/user-attachments/assets/8ec97450-3aa2-417f-ab03-2adb7081d19d)